VOTING DISTRICTS/POLLING LOCATIONS

 Special Voting Deputies to visit Care Facilities

-Special Voting Deputies (SVDs) will be visiting the following care facilities — days and times will be announced as soon as the information is available:
+Special Voting Deputies (SVDs) will be visiting the following care facilities: